John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 Some highlights from recent years include:

-Recording for David Sylvian's installation "When we return you won't recognise us"
+Recording for David Sylvian's "When we return you won't recognise us"

 An interview for the film Amplified Gesture, directed by Phil Hopkins.